Eukon05/dilanbot/README.md

 # Disclamer

-Development of this bot started a long time ago, so there's a lot of code in it that is not as pretty or as optimized as it should be.
-Unfortunately, I'm currently busy with school and my other project (FinanceTracker), so I won't be updating Dilan as frequently as I'd like to.
-If anything suddenly stops working, please open an issue on this GitHub repo and I'll get to fixing it when I'll have the time.
-Thanks for understanding.
+This bot was made a long time ago and I no longer maintain it, aside from occasional dependency updates.

 ## Features and usage

-This bot supports "slash commands" - just type `/` in your Discord server and all of the commands will appear automatically.
+This bot supports "slash commands" - just type `/` in your Discord server and all the commands will appear automatically.
 The available commands are: